The word Yama is layered with meaning from different mythologies and languages..some rather dark, but in Japanese it

 My name is Madeleine and I am a graphic designer turned indie yarn dyer living just outside of Cape Town on the western side of the South Peninsula, in South Africa.
 I draw most of my creative inspiration from my environment and am totally fascinated by “fynbos”, a unique kind of shrubland or heathland vegetation that makes up 80 per cent of the Cape Floral Kingdom.

-Since the first batch of skeins I dyed in September 2017 I am still a one-woman operation handling everything related to Yama myself.
+Since the first batch of skeins I dyed in September 2017, Yama is still a one-woman operation handling everything related to the business myself.
 I dye small batches of unique yet very wearable colourways including semi-solids with lots of depth as well as richly layered variegated colours.
 Yarn is dyed, washed and rinsed using harvested rain water.

 My yarn bases are proudly sourced locally - here is why: